guettli/deadends-of-it/README.md

 Shell Scripts ([Google trend for shell scripts](https://trends.google.de/trends/explore?date=all&q=shell%20scripts)): I use the shell interactively daily.
 But I stopped writing non-conditionless shell scripts several years ago.
 Either the script is important (then I would do it with a better language and store it in git) xor it is unimportant.
 For running a sequence of commands (conditionless) the shell is still handy.

+Domain-specific languages.
+I am happy that most people understood now that there are domain-specific **datastructures**.
+But there is no need for Domain-specific languages.
+See the down-trend [Google Trends for Domain-specific language](https://trends.google.com/trends/explore?date=all&q=%2Fm%2F02kwvw)

 # One Spec, several Implementations

 C, C++, Java Enterprise Edition, SQL and a lot of other development tools used the pattern "one specification, several implementations".
 I think this pattern is outdated.
 Modern tools (Python, TypeScript, Kubernetes, Go, Rust, Linux, ...) implement what's useful.
 No need to do this twice.